-Like almost any role-playing game, Ax begins with a character.
-The character is how you interact with the game environment.
+Like almost any role-playing game, Aim Ten begins with a character.
+A character is how you interact with the game environment.
 We’ll talk more about characters in a minute.

-Ax also sorts things into four groups, which we like to call “elements”.
+Aim Ten also sorts things into four groups, which we call “elements”.
 Though this may have a mystical application in your fantasy or sci-fi setting, it’s mostly a simple way of sorting in-game actions into four different types.

 Defence die: Green (Earth)